• Skip to primary navigation

 Water, rice and spices added to onions and tomatoes in a frying pan.

 Pour in the water and add the salt, tomato puree, rice, oregano and any other dried herbs you may be using.
-Stir to combine and turn up the heat to bring it to the boil.
+Stir to combine and turn up the heat to bring it to a boil.

 Cooked tomato rice in a frying pan with chopped fresh herbs stirred through.